 Job Growth and Salary

 National averages for the two professionals are generally comparable.
-Project managers in the U.S. earned a median salary of $112,000, according to the Project Management Institute’s Salary Survey 10th Edition.* The Bureau of Labor Statistics states that operations managers earned a median salary of $100,930 in May 2018.**
+Project managers in the U.S. earned a median salary of $112,000, according to the Project Management Institute’s Salary Survey 10th Edition.
+The U.S. Bureau of Labor Statistics states that operations managers earned a median salary of $100,780 in May 2019.
+National long-term projections may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+Information provided is not intended to represent a complete list of hiring companies or job titles, and program options do not guarantee career or salary outcomes.
+Students should conduct independent research for specific employment information.

 Businesses are looking to increase their bottom line through innovation and efficiency, and as a result, both project management and operations management jobs are expected to grow.
 With ample opportunities in both fields, the determining factor is your own interests.